alexandrascript/tech-writing-tools/accessibility/style.md

 - Always use code tags.
    - HTML: `<code></code>`
-   - Do not use images for code snippets.
+   - Always write the text&mdash;do not use images for code snippets.
-   - If the snippet is short or just the name of a function, it can be included inline.
+   - If the code is short or just the name of a function, it can be included inline.
 For example: `<code>myObject()</code>`.
    - If the code sample is longer, it should be in a separate container.
 The HTML should look like this:
    ```
    <code>